HayaaQutaishat/Articles-Application/README.md

   - Comment model: It contains comment, article, user and time fields.
 It also contains @classmethod decorator in order to create comment objects and save them to the database.
   - Profile model: It contains user and about fields.
   - Rating model: It contains user, article and score fields.
 It also contains @classmethod decorator in order to create rating objects and save them to the database.

+- Static files:
+  - styles.css file: This css file contains all of the css used to style this web application.
+Techniques like flexbox and grid are used.
+This file stores all the style informations that all the pages share to create a great user experience.
+  - index.js file:

 ## Setup :